MTE API Relay

 - Modify the

-file with your configuration. - Navigate to the respective template directory (demo or production).
+parameters.jsonfile with your configuration. - Navigate to the respective template directory (demo or production).

 - Run the

-command to deploy, or the delete command to remove resources.
+deploy.sh createcommand to deploy, or the delete command to remove resources.

 2. Elastic Kubernetes Service (EKS)

-is already configured for your EKS cluster:
+If kubectl is already configured for your EKS cluster:

-Example Deployment File (deployment.yaml
+Example Deployment File (deployment.yaml)

 apiVersion: apps/v1